 I will not miss those bugs.

 We drove back to the hotel to freshen up and rest a bit before heading out to see the sights of San Salvador.
-The plan was to souvenir shop for a while, then go out to dinner with much of the mission staff round 7.
+The plan was to souvenir shop for a while, then go out to dinner with much of the mission staff around 7.

 After shopping there, we still had a bit of time before our reservations at the restaurant, so Jo Ann and Sylvana took us to a very swanky supermarket.
 I had mentioned to Jo Ann that I wanted to visit a supermarket at some point because I was looking to buy some instant soup for my boss.
 My boss’s sister-in-law is Guatemalan and she introduced my boss to a Knor-brand instant soup from Guatemala that was terribly delicious.
 My boss wanted me to score some if I could.
 I never got the chance to grocery shop in Guatemala, though, but figured El Salvador would probably have the same sorts of things.
 Meanwhile, Ashley wanted to shop for some fried plantains and Fresca.
 So we all followed Jo Ann to a grocery store located in a high-end strip-mall full of expensive shops.
 Our translators told us as we arrived that this was where the wealthy people of San Salvador came to shop.
 True enough, the place was surrounded by a very Yuppie-like crowd, out for their Friday evening.

 Once inside, we located the soup aisle, but while they had plenty of Knor soups, they didn’t have the particular flavor I was looking for.
 I loaded up on them all the same since they were only a quarter each.
 We also found some individual bags of fried plantains to take back with us to give as souvenirs as well as some El Salvadorian coffee and Fresca.

 While we were still browsing the chip aisle, one of the missionaries, Nestor, looked down into our basket and said, “You are buying whiskey?”